 Discussion will be on Nov 8 and Nov 15 after worship on Zoom

 All are invited to join this virtual, lay-lead Bible study group.
 Very casual and participatory.
 Join as you are able.
-Tuesdays from 3-4 pm.
-Call office for Zoom link.
+Tuesdays from 2-3 pm.

 For a time such as this: Generous living inspires more generosity.
 When we give with courage and intent, things become possible that we may not have imagined.